Suspect In NYC Aspiring Rapper’s Death Apprehended After Going Into Hiding

 A dangerous man suspected of killing an aspiring rapper is now behind bars after going on the run for almost a month.

-As reported by the Daily News a man named Osvaldo Marrero is now under arrest for allegedly ending the life of another man who had dreams of being a rapper.
-According to prosecutors, he was spotted on Sunday, November 27 pacing with a gun in his hand at the 9 pm mark in the Chelsea area of lower Manhattan.
+As reported by the Daily News, a man named Osvaldo Marrero is now under arrest for allegedly ending the life of another man who had dreams of being a rapper.
+According to prosecutors, he was spotted on Sunday, Nov.
+27 pacing with a gun in his hand at the 9 p.m. mark in the Chelsea area of lower Manhattan.
 Meanwhile, Anthony “Ant” Holley was buying food at a deli nearby.

 Anthony “Ant” Holley had an 18-year-old son and 8-year-old daughter.
 His sister explained to the periodical that he was trying to really leave the streets behind and pursue Rap.
 “He was in the studio saying he wanted to take it serious this time and pursue it, until this happened” she said.